thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/troubleshooting/logs/view-logs/kubernetes-view-logs.md

 ```bash
 kubectl logs -f tb-broker-0 | grep ERROR
 ```
+{: .copy-code}

-If you have multiple nodes you could redirect logs from all nodes to files on you machine and then analyze them:
+If you have multiple nodes you could redirect logs from all nodes to files on your machine and then analyze them:

 ```bash
 kubectl logs -f tb-broker-0 > tb-broker-0.log
 kubectl logs -f tb-broker-1 > tb-broker-1.log
 ```
+{: .copy-code}

 **Note:** you can always log into the ThingsBoard MQTT Broker container and view logs there: